 Once a separation has been filed, you cannot be bound by any contracts that your spouse signs or by any debts that he or she incurs.

 Speak with a Pomona Legal Separation Lawyer

 To protect your legal and financial rights during a separation, you need the help of an experienced Pomona separation lawyer from the Law Office of Laurence J. Brock.
 We are here to assist you.
-Schedule a free consultation by using the form below or by calling 909-466-7661.
+Schedule a consultation by using the form below or by calling 909-466-7661.